 For many, that's easier said than done.
-Instead of feeling a sense of energy and passion to win new clients, some freelancers will become withdrawn and feel hopeless.
-This tips article is for those people who need a good dose of motivation along with a confidence boost...
+Instead of feeling a sense of energy and passion for winning new clients, some freelancers will become withdrawn.
+This tips article is for those who feel hopeless and need a good dose of motivation.

 Once you've picked yourself up and dusted yourself down, get out a big pad of paper and write down the strengths and weaknesses of your business.
 Be brutal and ditch your pride.
 Start to create a list of things that will boost your business and tackle each one at a time.